Midway

 The top 10 list gets all the attention.
 But some of the most practical meeting cities are ones people overlook because they’re not “destination” cities.
 They’re airport cities — places where the connectivity is better than the reputation.

 Charlotte (CLT).
-American Airlines’ East Coast hub flies to 180+ destinations.
+American Airlines’ East Coast hub flies to around 195 destinations.
 Charlotte has quietly become one of the most connected airports in the country.
 The city doesn’t have the cultural cachet of Nashville or Austin, but it has cheaper hotels, a growing brewery district, and proximity to both the Blue Ridge Mountains and the Carolina coast.
 For East Coast groups, it’s often the most practical option nobody considers.
+Our Charlotte hub city profile covers the AA fortress hub story, Uptown neighborhoods, and budget logistics.

 Baltimore-Washington (BWI).
 Southwest’s mid-Atlantic fortress.
 Not as glamorous as flying into DCA or Dulles, but Southwest’s network means BWI connects to nearly every midsize US city that the legacy carriers underserve.
 And you’re 30 minutes from DC by train.

 Fort Lauderdale (FLL).
-Miami gets the attention, but Fort Lauderdale’s airport is a Spirit and JetBlue stronghold with nonstop service to 120+ destinations.
+Miami gets the attention, but Fort Lauderdale’s airport is a Spirit and JetBlue stronghold with nonstop service to around 135 destinations.
 Cheaper flights, cheaper hotels, and you’re on the beach.
 For budget-conscious groups, FLL is the practical version of Miami.

 Porto (OPO).
 On the international side, Porto is Europe’s underrated connectivity play.
-Ryanair and other low-cost carriers have built it into a hub connecting to 80+ European destinations.
+Ryanair and other low-cost carriers have built it into a hub connecting to more than 120 destinations, most of them across Europe.
 Flights from the US East Coast (Newark, JFK) have launched in recent years.
 The city itself is one of Europe’s best-value destinations — stunning architecture, port wine, and riverside dining at a fraction of Lisbon or Barcelona prices.

 Doha (DOH).
 Qatar Airways has turned Doha into a connecting powerhouse between Europe and Asia, Europe and Australia, and increasingly, the Americas and the Indian subcontinent.
 For groups spanning the Eastern Hemisphere, Doha offers a stopover program that lets you explore the city on a layover — a meeting point that doubles as a destination.